rokmc756/mssql/README.md

 This playbook was just cloned from the following repository and it's just replaced with different directory based ansible role cusotmized by me to use make command in my environment. https://github.com/linux-system-roles/mssql

-## Supported Oracle Database, Platform and OS
+## Supported MS SQL Server, Platform and OS
 Virtual Machines\
 Cloud Infrastructure\
 Baremetal\